actoron/jadex/docs/tutorials/bpmn/03 Basic Processes.md

 ### Observing the Execution

 To see some results during the execution, you can make use of the PrintTask as in the previous lessons.
-You can also observe the execution of the process in the debugger.Â
+You can also observe the execution of the process in the debugger.

 ![03 Basic Processes@8.png](03%20Basic%20Processes/03%20Basic%20Processes-8.png)